-The share of adults in the Western U.S. with an associate degree or higher increased by five percentage points from 39% to 44% between 2009 and 2019, and the number of adults with a degree increased from 15 million to 18.4 million.
-Additionally, the number of adults with a high school diploma or lower level of education increased slightly (170,000) and the number of adults with some college, but no degree, decreased by 215,000.
+The share of adults in the Western U.S. with an associate degree or higher increased by five percentage points from 39% to 44% between 2010 and 2020, and the number of adults with a degree increased from 15 million to 18.2 million.
+Additionally, the number of adults with a high school diploma or lower level of education stayed about the same and the number of adults with some college, but no degree, increased by 331,000.

 Notes: Number of adults ages 25-64 with an associate degree or higher credential, as a percentage of total adults ages 25-64.
 Data not available for the U.S. Pacific Territories and Freely Associated States.